lisa-lumos/python/01b-python-deep-dive/06-modules.md

 - The installation-dependent default (by convention including a `site-packages` dir, handled by the site module).

 ### 6.1.3 "Compiled" Python files
+To speed up loading modules, Python caches the compiled version of each module in the "__pycache__/module.version.pyc" file.

+Python checks the modification date of the source against the compiled version to see if it's out of date and needs to be recompiled.
+This is a completely automatic process.

+The compiled modules are `platform-independent`, so the same library can be shared among systems with different architectures.

+To support a non-source (compiled only) distribution, the compiled module must be in the source directory, and there must not be a source module.

 ## 6.2 Standard Modules